-Surface elevation tables shed light on the ability of coastal wetlands to keep up with sea level rise.
-These instruments are placed in wetland habitats and can detect increases and decreases in the elevation of the wetland.
-The tables are not evenly distributed across the Gulf region, though, and land managers need help selecting areas for future table placement.
+Surface elevation tables detect increases and decreases in elevation in coastal wetlands, thereby shedding light on the ability of wetlands to keep up with sea level rise.
+The tables are not distributed evenly across the Gulf region, however, and land managers needed help selecting areas for future placement.

-Partners in the Northern Gulf of Mexico Sentinel Site Cooperative worked together to support a gap analysis of existing surface elevation tables across the five Gulf states.
-Using a table inventory for the region, the partners focused on wetland areas owned or managed by federal or state agencies.
-NOAA’s Coastal Change Analysis Program data were used to identify different types of wetland habitats in these publically owned and managed areas, and digital elevation models were used to identify the elevations at which existing tables were placed in these habitats.
-Since coastal wetlands respond to inundation differently depending on the elevation, knowing the height of existing tables helps managers determine where there are gaps across the landscape.
-The data and models were also combined with precipitation and temperature data, and GIS analysis helped identify important gaps in the network of tables.
+Partners in the Northern Gulf of Mexico Sentinel Site Cooperative worked together to identify surface elevation table gaps across the five Gulf states.
+They focused on wetlands owned or managed by federal or state agencies and used NOAA land cover data to identify different types of habitats.
+Knowing the height of existing tables helps managers determine where there are gaps, so they used digital elevation models to identify the elevation at which existing tables were placed.
+The data and models were also combined with precipitation and temperature data, and GIS analysis helped contribute to the identification of gaps.

-The results of the gap analysis will be shared with resource managers and funding agencies so that strategic decisions can be made about the future placement of surface elevation tables across the Gulf Coast region.
-Enhancements to the network of tables can reveal how different types of coastal wetlands will respond to sea level rise over time.
-(2016)
+The results of the gap analysis were shared with resource managers and funding agencies to inform decisions about future placement of surface elevation tables across the Gulf Coast.
+Continued enhancements to the region’s network will reveal how different types of wetlands respond to sea level rise over time.